holt/syringe/README.md

 });
 ```

-Create a simple constructor that automatically adds `data` to its context and bind the `data` object to the constructor:
+Create a simple constructor that automatically adds `data` to its context and binds the `data` object to the constructor:

 ```javascript
 StaffObj = syr2.on(['data'], function (data, id) {